Last Updated on September 10, 2021

-In addition, the brown rice and safflower oil are kosher, certified USDA organic, and non-GMO.
+Also, the brown rice and safflower oil are kosher, certified USDA organic, and non-GMO.

 Flax milk comes in unsweetened or vanilla lightly sweetened versions.

-It has a flavor that may take some getting used to at first.
+This plant-based milk has a flavor that may take some getting used to at first.
 But those who love it prefer it to soy or rice milk.

 Each serving has 70 calories with 8 g of protein from plants.